Powerlearnproject/se-assignment-day-2-git-and-github-CodeG-prog/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+Git branching helps developers to diverge from the production version of code to fix a bug or add a feature.
+Developers create branches to work with a copy of the code without modifying the existing version.
+Typical workflow using branches:
+Creating a branch:
+Command: git branch <branch_name>
+This command creates a new branch named <branch_name> from the currently checked out branch.
+Switching to a branch:
+Command: git checkout <branch_name>
+This command moves the developer to the specified branch, allowing them to start making changes within that isolated environment.
+Making changes and committing them:
+Command: git add <file> (to stage changes)
+Command: git commit -m "Commit message" This helps to save changes with a descriptive message.
+Branch Merging process
+Command: git checkout <main_branch> (switch back to the main branch)
+Command: git merge <branch_name>
+ This command integrates the changes made on the <branch_name> branch into the current branch (main branch in this case), resolving any conflicts if necessary.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?